NHACP-IF/NHACP-specification/nhacp-specification.md

 The length returned in the DATA-BUFFER response MUST equal the block size in the request.

+If the underlying file object cannot be accessed at arbitrary offsets, then STORAGE-GET-BLOCK MUST fail with an ESEEK error.

 ### STORAGE-PUT-BLOCK

 Put a block of data to network adapter storage.
 This is an optimization